LOCATION

 $10 admission; Free for members

-In 1889, a 23 year old queer Italian wrote to French novelist Émile Zola about his desires, his loves and his hesitations on his gender identity.
-He bares his soul and hopes the novelist will create a character in his image.
-This beautifully written honest coming of age tale is a rare autobiographical text that uncovers how queer men cruised 130 years ago without apps, what they did once they “matched” and reveals that true love did exist at that time too.
+In 1889, a 23 year old queer Italian wrote to celebrated French novelist Émile Zola about his desires, his loves and his hesitations regarding his gender identity.
+The young man bares his soul and hopes the novelist will create a character in his image.

-Join us at the GLBT Historical Society Museum on Thursday, January 16, 2025 for an in-depth look at the life of this anonymous figure, the archival research behind the book, and a conversation between moderator Gerard Koskovich and researcher Michael Rosenfeld on the enduring impact of 19th century expressions of queer life and culture.
+Join us at the GLBT Historical Society Museum on Thursday, January 16, 2025, for a look into the life of the "Italian invert," Rosenfeld's archival research and the enduring significance of 19th-century queer life and culture.
+Rosenfeld will offer an overview of the book and will take part in a conversation with historian Gerard Koskovich.

-This event is co-sponsored by the Department of Modern Language & Literatures at San Francisco State University.
+This event is co-sponsored by the Consulate General of Italy in San Francisco and the Department of Modern Language & Literatures at San Francisco State University.

 SPEAKERS